New York in the American Civil War: Memorialization

 The Grand Army of the Republic and other veterans organizations throughout New York contributed to the erection of hundreds of individual statues, fountains, busts, and other commemorations, as well as building several meeting halls where they could relive war events and keep their relics and artifacts relatively safe.

-Women played an important role on New York's home front during the role, providing support, encouragement, and material goods to the soldiers, as well as helping with the United States Sanitary Commission and United States Christian Commission.
+Women played an important role on New York's home front during the war, providing support, encouragement, material goods to the soldiers, and helping with the United States Sanitary Commission and United States Christian Commission.
 Several New York ladies served as nurses to ill and wounded soldiers at a variety of military hospitals throughout the state.
 On April 24, 1886, the state legislature authorized the New York chapter of the GAR to erect a large memorial on the grounds of the Capitol in Albany in honor of the women of the state for their "humane and patriotic acts during the war."

 Among the more impressive Civil War-related monuments and memorials in the state is the Soldiers and Sailors Memorial Arch in Grand Army Plaza in Brooklyn, which depicts equestrian relief bronzes of Lincoln and Ulysses S. Grant.
 Grant, the commander of the Union armies during the latter half of the war, is buried in New York City in Grant's Tomb.
 The Soldiers' and Sailors' Monument, located at 89th Street and Riverside Drive in New York City, also commemorates Union Army soldiers and sailors.

 Green-Wood Cemetery in Brooklyn is the final resting place for hundreds of Civil War veterans, including several generals.
 Another large group of former generals (many of which were not New York residents) are buried at West Point Cemetery, including George Armstrong Custer, George Sykes, Wesley Merritt and Winfield Scott.
 Significant Civil War cemeteries exist in other towns, among them Elmira, the site of the Elmira Prison prisoner-of-war camp.
 More than 2,000 Confederates who died during their incarceration are buried in nearby Woodlawn National Cemetery.

 Scores of New York regiments are commemorated by monuments on various battlefields throughout the country, with the largest concentration at the Gettysburg Battlefield in southern Pennsylvania.
 The state of New York erected a large marble memorial near the crest of Cemetery Hill, and nearly every New York unit that participated in the battle later erected individual monuments on or near where they fought.
 Several more New York monuments dot Antietam National Battlefield.